-Tire Failure and Tire Blowouts
+Tire Failures and Tire Blowouts

-When a radial tire suddenly loses its tread, the driver often loses control of the vehicle.
-A blowout of the tire, or rapid pressure decrease in the remaining core, is often associated with a loss of tire tread and drastically increases a vehicle’s chance to roll over.
-When the rear tire of a vehicle suffers a blowout, controlling the vehicle becomes very difficult, especially at highway speeds.
-This loss of control results in the rear of the vehicle swinging around to become perpendicular to the direction of travel (yawing).
-If the yawing is not immediately reversed in direction, then the sideways motion often leads to the bead of the tire separating from the rim, allowing the rim to dig into the pavement or surface of the road.
-As the rim digs into the pavement it propels the vehicle into a roll.
+When a radial tire suddenly loses its tread, the driver suffers a far higher risk of control over the vehicle.
+A tire blowout, or rapid pressure decrease in the remaining core, is often associated with a loss of tire tread, and drastically increases the chance of a dangerous rollover, particularly when it happens to rear tires driving at highway speeds.
+Loss of control can result in the rear of the vehicle swinging around to become perpendicular to the direction of travel, also known as yawing.
+If the yawing is not immediately reversed, then the sideways motion often leads to the tire bead separating from the rim, allowing the rim to dig into the pavement, which can propel the vehicle into a roll.

 Rollovers may also happen if the vehicle comes into contact with grass, dirt or other drastic surface changes while in sideways motion.
 Grass or dirt actually “trip” the vehicle, launching it into a rollover.
 “Tripping” occurs when there is a sufficient amount of sideways movement while the vehicle transitions into a grass or dirt median from normal pavement.

 Tire manufacturers have known for a long time that a leading cause of tread and belt separations is inadequate design and placement of the belts and overlying tread.
 Poor adhesion of the tire components can also be at fault, and may be the result of the following factors:

 - Unclean manufacturing facilities

 - Contaminants introduced during manufacturing (rust, moisture, oxidation, grease, sawdust, gum wrappers, cigarette butts, etc.)